UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/exercises/mailroom.rst

 You work in the mail room at a local charity.
 Part of your job is to write incredibly boring, repetitive emails thanking your donors for their generous gifts.
-You are tired of doing this over an over again, so yo've decided to let Python help you out of a jam.
+You are tired of doing this over an over again, so you've decided to let Python help you out of a jam.

 The program